TinyBigLabs/emergency-buddy/README.md

 - 🚀 **Core Feature 2:** First aid - image analysis, real chat.
 - 📊 **Core Feature 3:** Country specific emergency numbers and contacts
 - 📊 **Core Feature 4:** Translation capabilities for emergency phrases
+- 📊 **Core Feature 5:** Gemma's broad knowledge of natural disaster, plants and emergency situations can all be utilised
+- 📊 **Core Feature 5:** App detects low ram devices and web and then defaults to 1B model, make the app usable across a very wide range of devices.
 - 🎨 **Additional Feature:** First Aid leaflets and general information on what to do in case of an emergency

 ## 🛠 Tech Stack